scalawithcats/scala-with-cats/src/pages/applicatives/semigroupal.md

 ## *Apply* Syntax

-Cats provides a convenient syntax called *apply syntax*, that provides a shorthand for the methods described above.
+Cats provides a convenient *apply syntax* that provides a shorthand for the methods described above.
 We import the syntax from [`cats.syntax.apply`][cats.syntax.apply].
 Here's an example: